nicolaegues/OT2_group_project/docs/basic_example.rst

             37.84126984,
         ]  # Taken from a previous experiment.

-        # Set a relative tolerance.
-If any measurements are within this range of the target, the optimisation loop is stopped.
+        # Set a relative tolerance (percentage).
+        # If a measurement is within the tolerance from the target, the optimisation loop is stopped.
         relative_tolerance = 0.05

         # Define the search space of the experimental parameters.
-        # In this experiment, this is the range of volumes for BYR colour pigments.
+        # In this experiment, this is the range of volumes for RYB colour pigments.
         search_space = [[0.0, 30.0], [0.0, 30.0], [0.0, 30.0]]

         # Define the well plate dimensions.